 A Simple Analogy Of Varicose Vein Treatment

-When it comes to treating the leg veins, the best analogy that I have heard, is comparing them to a large waterfall.
+Our vein clinic provides treatment for varicose veins in Houston, TX, and when it comes to explaining how the treatments work, the best analogy that I have heard is comparing them to a large waterfall.
 The idea is to treat the underlying problem first, then to treat what is left, and finally any cosmetic issues.
 Obviously, if there is no underlying problem, the cosmetic issue may be addressed directly.

 If one attempts to build a dam to block each of the smaller waterfalls, but ignore the large waterfall, then new smaller waterfalls will result, from the water, which is still flowing from the large waterfall.
 If on the other hand, a dam is built to block the large waterfall, then many of the smaller waterfalls will dry up.
 Those that are remaining can then be blocked by building individual dams, and will have a much better chance of staying blocked, without forming new waterfalls.

 The same is true for the treatment of veins.
 The long saphenous vein is a superficial vein, which extends from the ankle to high in the thigh, where it empties into the deep vein – the femoral vein.

 There is a one-way valve allowing blood to flow from the saphenous vein into the femoral vein.
 If this valve is not functioning properly, blood flows back into the saphenous vein, which then influences all of the superficial veins extending all the way down to the ankle.
 In this regard the abnormal long saphenous veins can be compared to the waterfall.